Joseph-Keating/Getting-and-Cleaning-Data-Project/Codebook.md

 The letters 'X', 'Y' and 'Z' at the end of the variable name indicate 3-axial signals in the X, Y and Z directions.

+The inclusion of 'Acc' or 'Gyro' in the Variable name indicates whether the measurement was on the accelerometer or gyroscope respectively

+Variables beginning 't' are time domain variables.
+Variables beginning 'f' are frequency domain variables.

 Variables 3 to 88 are as follows: